Thunder-DeID: Accurate and Efficient De-identification Framework for Korean Court Judgments: Model and Training

 \paragraph{Fine-Tuning.} We fine-tune \sys models and the baseline models on the token classification task using the dataset (Section 4.1).
 We employ two data augmentation settings: Per-Epoch Entity Replacement, where entity mentions in each document are replaced with new samples from a predefined list at every epoch to increase data diversity, and Single Replacement, where entity mentions are replaced once and remain fixed throughout training.
 At each epoch under Per-Epoch Entity Replacement, the model sees a different variant of every document, and the full training completes over 30 epochs to cover the entire augmented set.
 The validation set remains unchanged to ensure consistent evaluation.
-For the 360M model, we set the global batch size to 32, the peak learning rate to 5e-5, and train using the DeepSpeed framework with ZeRO Stage 0 (DDP) due to its lower memory requirements.
-For the 800M and 1.5B models, the same configuration is used but with a peak learning rate of 2e-5 and ZeRO Stage 1.
-The maximum sequence length is fixed at 2048 to cover full court rulings.
+For the 370M model, we set the global batch size to 32, the peak learning rate to 5e-5.
+For the 800M model, 1.5B model, Polyglot-Ko and Exaone-3.5, the same configuration is used but with a peak learning rate of 2e-5.
+All models are trained with a maximum input length capped at 2048 tokens (the model limit).
+Inputs longer than this limit are truncated from the end (head-only, tail truncation), so very long court rulings—especially civil and administrative cases—may not be fully covered by the model input.
 We apply FP16 mixed precision across all models and optimize these models using AdamW optimizer with $\beta = (0.9, 0.999)$.